FAQs for Nonprofits

 Organizations that register to have a profile on Nonprofit Central are reviewed by the OCCF team.
-Within a week following an application, the team will either approve your request, request supplemental documentation to finish reviewing your application or deny your request.
+Within two weeks following an application, the team will either approve your request, request supplemental documentation to finish reviewing your application, or deny your request.
 You will see your current status on your OC Nonprofit Central Dashboard.
 Click here for more information.
-Once your status states "Under Review" you may start customizing your profile.
+Once your status states "Pending" you may start customizing your profile.

 Q. How soon should I complete my profile to get it published and viewable on the website?